 I started writing Secrets Under the Olive Tree to tell a story about a woman whose life could resonate with millions.
 It developed in my mind for a number of years before I put pen to paper - because a story of courage demands courage from the writer.

-At a central and metaphoric level, it is about a Palestinian woman's struggles due in part to being Palestinian, female, and American.
+At a central and metaphoric level, it is about a woman's struggles due in part to being Arab, female, and American.
 However, Layla Anwar's life goes beyond demographics.
-Her endeavors as a Palestinian and her bicultural American struggles delineate truths that are arguably more relevant today than during any other time in history.
+Her endeavors as an Arab and her bicultural American struggles delineate truths that are arguably more relevant today than during any other time in history.

 I am often asked about the male characters in the book.
 Some are brutal even unforgivable to many.
 These figures do not represent Muslim or Arab men.
 Rather, they are personas meant to shed light on issues such as domestic violence, alcoholism, and drug abuse.
 No ethnicity or culture is immune to these problems.
 Sadly, the most common victims of domestic violence are women and children.